QuarkNerd/blog/aaylett/_posts/2013-12-05-counting-iterables.md

 }
 {% endhighlight %}

-The only other user-visible code is the static function `counted()`, which returns our iterable:
+The only other user-visible code is the static function `counting()`, which returns our iterable:

 {% highlight java %}
     public static <T> Iterable<Counted<T>> counting(Iterable<T> iterable) {